On the evolution of a Hermitian metric by its Chern-Ricci form: Convergence when

+assuming we are calculating at a point with $\tr{g_0}{g} \ge 1$.
+Indeed, this follows from the calculations of Proposition \ref{prop:bigcalc} with $\hat{g}=g_0$, with the minor change that now $g(t)$ evolves by the normalized Chern-Ricci flow.
+In particular, we now have $d\omega=e^{-t}d\omega_0$ instead of $d\omega=d\omega_0$.

-assuming we are calculating at a point with $\tr{g_0}{g} \ge 1$, and arguing as in the proof of Lemma \ref{lemma:Testimates} we get that $\omega$ is uniformly equivalent to $\omega_0$ independent of $t$.
+Arguing as in the proof of Lemma \ref{lemma:Testimates} we get that $\omega$ is uniformly equivalent to $\omega_0$ independent of $t$.
 Uniform higher order estimates are then provided by Gill's paper \cite{G}.
 In particular, it follows that

-and so the maximum principle implies that $\dot{\vp}\geq -Cte^{-t}\geq -Ce^{-t/2}.$ This implies that as $t$ approaches infinity $\dot{\vp}$ converges uniformly to zero exponentially fast, which implies that $\vp$ converges uniformly exponentially fast to a continuous limit function $\vp_\infty$.
+and so the maximum principle implies that $\dot{\vp}\geq -C(1+t)e^{-t}\geq -Ce^{-t/2}.$ This implies that as $t$ approaches infinity $\dot{\vp}$ converges uniformly to zero exponentially fast, which implies that $\vp$ converges uniformly exponentially fast to a continuous limit function $\vp_\infty$.
 Since we have uniform higher order estimates for $\vp$, it follows that $\vp_\infty$ is actually smooth and the convergence of $\vp$ to $\vp_\infty$ is in the smooth topology.
 Therefore we can pass to the limit in \eqref{pma} and see that the limiting metric $\omega_\infty=-\Ric(\Omega)+\ddbar\vp_\infty$ satisfies

 and taking $\ddbar$ of this, we get

 so that $\omega_\infty$ is the unique K\"ahler-Einstein metric on $M$. \end{proof}